whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 - **Q2-2019, Private Testnet:**  We launched the Private Testnet for internal testing of the protocol.
 - **Q3-2019, DNSSeeder setup /Nodes Setups:  ** We have setup the seeder to allow the Whive Network to be visible on the network.
 - **Q4-2019, Yespower Time &amp; Machine optimization:** We are adding Machine, Time-Zone and Processor optimization to the Yespower Implementation.
-- **Q4-2019, PoS Implementation:**  We are adding staking reward mechanism to reward Hodlers and Noders on the network.
 - **Q1-2020, Public Testnet:**  We will allow the public to test our network before launch.
 - **Q1-2020, Community Launch Mainnet :**  The Whive Network should go live on 02/02/2020 together with the Yellow Paper for community audit and peer review.
-- **Q2-2020, Mining pool &amp; Mining software:** We will publish documentation for third-party pools for mining and staking operations.
+- **Q2-2020, Mining pool & Mining software:** ** ** ** **  We will publish documentation for third-party pools for mining and staking operations.
+- **Q2-2020, Protocol Upgrades:** ** ** **  Protocol features will be updated by Community Contributors with a Version 2 software release which includes increased Optimization of the Yespower algorithm, a Bitcoin UTXOs hard fork, and release of wallet for claiming Whive Rewards by Bitcoiners.
+- **Q2-2020, Exchange Listing:** ** **  Community exchange listing requests can begin after the hard fork.
-- **Q3-2020, Protocol Upgrades:** Protocol features will be updated by Community Contributors with a  major software release, hard fork, and Green Paper publication with peer-reviewed mathematical proofs.
+- **Q3-2020, Protocol Upgrades:** **  Protocol features will be updated by Community Contributors with a Version 3 software release which includes a hard fork, Proof-of-Stake, Split Rewards, and Green Paper publication with peer-reviewed mathematical proofs.
-- **Q4-2020,**** Exchange Listing:** Community exchange listing requests can begin.
+- **Q4-2020, Protocol Up-scaling:**  Launch of a new Roadmap  for code cleanup and re-factoring, SDK Release and Copay Mobile Wallet for Android and IPhones.

 **4. Governance**